 Many of these symptoms can often be associated with other health problems, so only a medical professional can tell you if it is due to TMD.
 Teeth grinding is an especially problematic symptom because it can lead to further problems.
 Prolonged teeth grinding, or bruxism, can cause enamel to wear off teeth and expose dentin.
 This material is softer than enamel and more susceptible to decay.
 Sensitivity to hot and cold food or drink may also develop from excessive teeth grinding.

-Most TMJ symptoms in Dr. Newby's opinion are caused by the malpositioning of the condyles in the TM joint space.
+Some TMD symptoms may be alleviated by repositioning of the condyles in the TM joint space.
 Just as an orthopedist would reposition any other dislocated joint in the body to restore proper function, a dentist uses a correctly fabricated splint that fits between the upper and lower teeth to guide the lower jaw and thus the condyles forward to restore proper condyle position.